Language selection

 Bilateral relations

 Canada established diplomatic relations with the Republic of Sudan in 1961 and Canada’s Office in Khartoum (2000) was upgraded to an Embassy in 2004.
-Our diplomatic representation was at the Chargé d’Affaires level until February 16, 2021, when the first resident Canadian Ambassador to Sudan presented his letters of credence.
+Diplomatic representation was a Chargé d’Affaires until February 16, 2021, when the first resident Canadian Ambassador to Sudan presented his letters of credence.
+Canada currently maintains representation to Sudan through its embassy in Addis Ababa, Ethiopia.
 In Canada, Sudan maintains an Embassy in Ottawa with a diplomatic representation at the Chargé d’Affaires level.

 Trade relations

-Canada does not currently have trade agreements in place with Sudan and it has a modest trade relationship, with total two-way merchandise trade reaching $45.3 million in 2021, consisting of $44.9 million in exports from Canada and $400,000 in imports from Sudan.
-Opportunities for growth exist in oil/gas and agriculture.
+Canada does not currently have trade agreements in place with Sudan and has previously had a modest trade relationship, with total two-way merchandise trade reaching $1.22 million in 2024, consisting of $0.86 million in exports from Canada (mostly medications) and $0.36 million in imports from Sudan (mostly machinery parts).

-Canada implements sanctions mandated by the United Nations Security Council with respect to Sudan.
-Subject to certain exceptions, the measures implemented in the United Nations Sudan Regulations include an arms embargo against Sudan as well as an asset freeze and travel ban against designated persons.
+Canada implements sanctions imposed by the United Nations Security Council in 2004 with respect to Sudan.
+Subject to certain exceptions, the measures implemented into Canadian law under the Regulations Implementing the United Nations Resolutions on Sudan include an arms embargo against Sudan, as well as a dealings ban against designated persons (individuals and entities).
 Canadian companies active in or interested in doing business in Sudan must ensure they act in accordance with these regulations.

 Related links